 But, it has unfortunately too many times been misinterpreted.
-What it says is that only management can change the system, and that is because they are the owners to the processes of the system.
+What it states is that only management can change the system, and that is because they are the owners to the processes of the system.
 But it does not state that management themselves necessarily understands what changes to do on the system to make it better, which is the misinterpretation of the quote.
 If we misinterpret this, it will give us a reason for not listening to our people raising way of working issues on the whole, leaving them to only improve within the team.
 The misinterpretation can be of two main reasons;

 1) Management really think they know better or